KingdomStudiosIO/docs/learn/lore.md

 **There are 10 types of recorded runes:**

-*Shvās (breathe)* - This is the most basic rune and is required for all levels.
+*Shvās (breath)* - This is the most basic rune and is required for all levels.
 It can be obtained occasionally as a reward for performing crafts and from quests.

 *Moksha (liberation)* - Unknown effects